-The Economist makes a very good relevant point: it's a dismaying to see huge fossil fuel names - in any ESG fund.
+The Economist makes 2 very good relevant points: it's dismaying to see huge oil & gas names - in any ESG fund.
 Likewise in global clean energy Indexes or funds.
-European SFDR 'dark green' article 9 aims nicely to rectify that.
-And NEX floor of \$1m average daily trading value (ADTV)/\$750k for continuing components, may look at ESG risk ratings, and carbon; alongside the NEX & ECO being much greener anyway so avoids that 'greenwash' pitfall.
+Beyond this, Europe SFDR 'dark green' article 9 aims to rectify that.
+And for NEX, the floor \$1m average daily trading value (ADTV)/\$750k continuing components, may look at ESG severe risk ratings, and carbon.
+In sum the NEX/ECO & the H2X/WNX being much greener avoid the 'greenwash' pitfall.

-Of minor note is sharp thematic volatility seen here isn't necessarily due to Global aspects.
-Consider say a global NEX - vs US-listings only ECO.
-They have industry's longest track records (16+ years, 14+ years) - so put aside for a moment that other separate global clean energy Index.
+Of minor note is that a sharp thematic volatility seen here isn't necessarily due to Global aspects.
+Consider say global NEX - vs US-listings only ECO.
+These 2 have industry's longest track records (16+ years, 14+ years) - so put aside for a moment that separate, other global Index.
 Glancing just at NEX/ECO, a few thoughts come to mind.
-One, is US-listings-only ECO basket can be hugely volatile too.
-Seen head-to-head, day to day eg first 6 weeks of 2021, NEX tracker saw a sizable 14 days with 3% or more change/day to March 15.
-Yet a US-listings-only ECO tracker, saw even more: fully 24 days with sizable 3%+ change/day.
+One, is the US-listings-only ECO basket can be hugely volatile too.
+Seen head-to-head, day to day eg first 6 weeks of 2021, the NEX tracker saw a sizable 14 days with 3% or more change/day to March 15.
+Yet the US-listings-only ECO tracker, saw even more: fully 24 days with sizable 3%+ change/day.

-So, global itself doesn't necessarily = volatility.
+So, global itself may not necessarily = volatility.
 But technology & innovation, may somewhat.
-There's risk in solar, wind, EVs, H_2 or fuel cells, as seen in other clean energy baskets too.
-And fast-moving Europe may seek more H_2 .
+There's risks in solar, wind, EVs, $H_2$ & fuel cells, as is seen in other clean energy baskets too.
+And fast-moving Europe may seek more $H_2$ .
 Continental Europe lacks its own gas reserves (it's no Texas).
-So, it was overly-dependent on Russia.
-Post-2022 it may seek green H_2 on security, and on climate concerns too.
-Says nothing of how these equities may perform (maybe down like 2021, up like 2020).
+So, was long over-dependent on Russia.
+Post-2022 it may seek green $H_2$ on security, on climate concerns too.
+Says nothing of how these equities may perform (maybe down like in 2021, or up like 2020).
 Just reflects a very risky theme.
-Themes are volatile, uncertain; whether domestic US listings - or listings worldwide in clean/new energy innovation.
+The themes volatile, uncertain; whether domestic US listings - or listings worldwide in clean/new energy innovation.

-Of maybe interest in understanding this volatility: in 2021 the International Renewable Energy Agency wrote a startling \$131 Trillion might be needed for clean energy by 2050 to avoid heating >1.5 degrees C. Nothing to do with the war.
-Gas did spike up in Europe 2022 on horrific war; yet gas use may peak later years this decade.
+Of maybe interest understanding this volatility: in 2021 the International Renewable Energy Agency wrote a startling \$131 Trillion might be needed in clean energy by 2050 to avoid heat >1.5 degrees C. (More than the \$100 Trillion suggested earlier).
+Nothing to do with the war.
+Gas spiked up in Europe 2022 on horrific war; yet gas use may peak latter years this decade.
 In its place, electrolyzer capacity for green hydrogen may go from puny 0.3 GW 2020 - to 5,000 GW.
-Green H2 may be feedstock for 'green ammonia' - or methanol/CH3OH, - but not green if from fossils; that's greenwashing.
-Europe potentially, may in latter 2020s become a green H2 leader.
-And China may ramp its nuclear - while regrettably it only reduces its coal use by a bit (if at all) before 2025.
+Green H2 feedstock for 'green ammonia' - or methanol/CH3OH, - but not green if from fossils; that's greenwash.
+Europe potentially may latter 2020s be a green H2 leader.
+And China may ramp nuclear - while it only reduces its coal use by a bit (if at all) before 2025.